8 Week Mindfulness Based Living Courses

 - a Staying Mindful Practice Session (a monthly morning practice session to support you in sustaining the practice once the 8- session course is over and to offer you the opportunity to practice mindfulness with the support of a group).

-The next 8 session courses to be run in Parkhurst, are on:
+The next 8 session courses to be run online, or in Parkhurst on request after lockdown, are on:

 - 5 October – 23 November 2020